This is my running list of guiding principles for being a good leader.

 - In most situations—especially brainstorming—you should interact with your employees like peers.
 You may be making the final decision, but you should listen to input as if any of you could be making the final call.

 - Employees should worry about disappointing you, not being fired.
 A team motivated by fear is an unhealthy team.
-If you have an A-player who is working scared, he’s instantly a C-player.
-This applies to teams as well.
-An A-Team functioning in a FUD environment is a C-Team.

 - Never discipline while angry.
 Think before you act.

-- Great leaders make people feel safe.
+- Great leaders make their team members feel psychologically safe.

 - Great teams are teams that are empathically tied to each other, and are comfortable sharing their insecurities and weaknesses, where failures and successes are shared.